Accessibility and Voting Assistance

 All registered voters are automatically entitled to use the accessible voting equipment located at each polling place.
 No special applications are required.

-Casting your vote using the accessible AutoMark equipment
+Casting your vote in-person using the accessible AutoMark equipment

-It's Election Day.
-Follow the steps below to make sure you are ready to #BEAVOTER!
+On Election Day, follow the steps below to make sure you are ready to #BEAVOTER!

 Before heading to the polls, be sure to visit Your Personal Voter Information Center to: